 Well, the results came in.
 One-by-one, people gave me humbling and gracious feedback.
 I want to share what I learnt and invite you consider doing the same!

 Even though I felt vulnerable in asking for feedback (and I think others felt vulnerable giving it), people responded with kindness and honesty, not cruelty.
 In every case, the feedback left me with a deeper sense of respect and trust for that person.

 Vulnerability is often the gateway to greater levels of trust and, by definition, there is no comfortable way of being vulnerable.
 However, it is that trust that can help to reduce stress levels in relationships because there is a stronger platform to raise concerns more openly.

 Lesson 2: spotting patterns

-The fascinating aspect which emerged from the people’s answers, was that it revealed patterns in how I react to events and the world.
+The fascinating aspect that emerged from the people’s answers was that it revealed patterns in how I react to events and the world.

 However, in repeating them or applying them in a new context, we fail to see the stress storm we leave in our wake.
 Or at least I did.

 It was humbling to read that it was often my reactions to small events or attempts to push through ideas or control outcomes that caused the most stress.
 It was often when I felt anxious about something that I would be most likely to pass that feeling on to others.